pagopa-archive/io-sdk/DEVEL.md

 - a recent version of GNU MAKE
 - [OpenWhisk Cli v1.0.0](https://github.com/apache/openwhisk-cli/releases)

 and be sure it is available on the path.
-If you don't know how to do this, well, I doubt you can help...
+If you don't know how to install all of this, well, I doubt you can develop IO-SDK

+## Get the code

 ````
 git clone https://github.com/pagopa/io-sdk